Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=guides/th14-gohei-dupe/safespot.png, figtitle=A safespot on Shinmyoumaru's second non-spell, alt=Reimu and Shinmyoumaru]

-Additionally, you may want to use a scan rate tool that detects how short your button presses can be.
-I recommend checking out [a=https://web.archive.org/web/20231109095404/https://blog.seethis.link/scan-rate-estimator/]this tool[/a] to check out your shortest key press duration.
-It is preferred if your shortest key press were [hl2]16ms or shorter[/hl2].
+Additionally, you may want to use a scan rate tool that detects how short your button presses can be. [a=https://web.archive.org/web/20231109095404/https://blog.seethis.link/scan-rate-estimator/]I recommend checking out this tool[/a] to check out your shortest key press duration.
+It is preferred if your shortest key press were [hl2]16ms or shorter[/hl2]: anything above means that you may drop your inputs.

 #### Duping method: Shift-Z-Shift method
 [hr_minor]

-My personal preference is to both tap Z and Shift at once, but [hl2]you can also choose to only tap Shift[/hl2].
-Preferably, you want to hold Z all the time.
+My personal preference is to both tap [key=Z] and [key=Shift] at once, but [hl2]you can also choose to only tap [key=Shift][/hl2].
+Preferably, you want to hold [key=Z] all the time.
 The easiest technique I found to get a double gohei is something I call the [hl2]Shift-Z-Shift method[/hl2].
 Here's how to do it:
 1. Get into the correct position
-2. Hover your fingers over the Shift and the Z keys
+2. Hover your fingers over the [key=Shift] and the [key=Z] keys
-3. Hold Shift
+3. Hold [key=Shift]
-4. Hold Z
+4. Hold [key=Z]
-5. Unhold Shift
+5. Unhold [key=Shift]
-6. Hold Shift again
+6. Hold [key=Shift] again

-You need to do steps 3-6 within a short time, like 0.2s.
+You need to do steps 3-6 within a short time, like [hl2]0.2s[/hl2].
 With this technique you are only able to [hl2]yield 2 goheis at most[/hl2], which is what the goal of this section is.

-#### Duping method: Double tap method
-[hr_minor]

-Alternatively, the following technique also works (which I will call the [hl2]Double tap method[/hl2]), but from my experience it is less consistent than the aforementioned technique:
-1. Get into the correct position
-2. Hover your fingers over the Shift and the Z keys
-3. Hold Z and Shift at the same time
-4. Release Z and Shift at the same time
-5. Hold Z and Shift at the same time, again.

 Here is a video showcasing the double gohei using the [hl2]Shift-Z-Shift[/hl2] method: